 Determining whether your loved one is being abused or neglected can be a difficult and complicated situation, especially if your loved one is incapable of comprehending or communicating what is happening.
 Visit your loved one and take note of anything that seems unusual or different.

 If you suspect that a nursing home resident has been abused, neglected or injured, bring your concerns to the attention of the nursing home’s administration or management.
 You can also report your suspicions to law enforcement.
 Abuse of the elderly is a crime in New Mexico.

-Consult with an attorney who can explain your rights and options.
+Consult with our nursing home abuse lawyers who can explain your rights and options.
 The threat of a lawsuit or legal action is one of the most significant means that nursing home residents and their families have to fight against substandard and abusive conditions.
 To learn more, call us at 575-523-4321 or contact us online.